hindu-comm/weblogs/manasataramgini/2006/10/2006-10-18_vedic-mantras-adapted-for-kaumara-ritual.md

 agni is kR^ittikA \[the mother of paurANic kumAra\].
 The sons of rudra even in the vedic parlance- the maruts were the leaders of the deva senA (RV 10.103.8):
-“devasenAnAm abhibha\~njatInAM jayantInAM maruto yantv agram”.

-The
-nejameSha hymn in the RV khila is a direct reference to the deity, but it is in the context of the birth-rites.
+“devasenAnAm abhibha\~njatInAM jayantInAM maruto yantvagram”.
+The nejameSha hymn in the RV khila is a direct reference to the deity, but it is in the context of the birth-rites.
-**